Internectio/Locuscraft/README.md

 I'll try to explain it as concisely as I can.
 Locuscraft has two parts: the community, and the individual.

-**The Community:** Locuscraft is a website where all internet users in the world can collaborate together to organize and review the information on the internet.
+**The Community:** Locuscraft is a website where all internet users in the world can collaborate together to organize and review the information of the internet.
 The goal is to create a captivating, engaging, and streamlined user interface whereby anyone can contribute, and *everyone* will want to.

 **The Individual:** Locuscraft is a centralized, organized, and personalized internet homepage for the individual and their internet experience.
 It will keep track of the user's interests, goals, and routines through a user profile.
 It will continuously display updated information based on the user's interests; assist the user in accomplishing his/her goals; and make their routines more efficient and focused.